Latest Issue: May/June 2016 - Issue 65

 UK Airport Visitors

-Our readers’ gallery – featuring some of the more interesting aircraft to visit UK airports recently.
+Our readers’ gallery – featuring a selection of the more interesting aircraft that have recently visited UK airports.

 We explain some of the abbreviations and acronyms that regularly appear in the pages of Airports of the World.

 Luigi Vallero explores the busiest airport on the Italian island of Sicily.

 Cancún International is playing an important part in the rise of tourism to Mexico, as Keith Otto discovered.

 With civil war raging in Syria, the road to Damascus (airport) is closed for much of the time.
 Ten years ago things were somewhat different, as Sebastian Schmitz discovered.

 The picturesque South African Garden Route attracts tourists from across the globe.
 Sebastian Schmitz reports from George.

 The name Concord conjures up thoughts of speed, prompting Jay Selman to visit Concord Regional to find out more.

 Tokyo’s large airports, Haneda and Narita, tend to get all the attention, but the less well-known facility at Ibaraki is pulling in passengers, as Paul Howard explains.